 Duplicating or Digitizing Yale Film Archive Material

 In conformance with copyright law, it is unlawful to make digital or physical copies of any item in the Yale Film Archive collection.
 Click here for copyright guidance.

 Video Collection Development Policy

-Our collection development strategy is motivated by a desire to meet the teaching and learning needs of all Yale students and faculty working with film.
+Our collection development strategy is motivated by a desire to meet the teaching, learning, and research needs of all Yale students and faculty working with film.
 We strive to expand and strengthen our robust general collection, while also deepening the collection in key research areas in consultation with Yale faculty.
 We welcome purchase requests and inquiries about ways the Film Archive can support individual research interests.
 We try to fulfill as many purchase requests as possble, but in making purchasing decisions we must consider issues such as cost, licensing conflicts, purchasing challenges, technical considerations (including region and availability of subtitles), and anticipated usefulness to multiple patrons.
 Decisions regarding acquisitions are based primarily on academic needs, with priority given to current-year courses and active research projects.

 - The Film Archive actively collects DVD and Blu-ray formats.

 - We no longer acquire VHS tapes, LaserDiscs, or other legacy video formats (with very limited exceptions for course requirements).

 - Please see our Film Collection page for information on 35mm and 16mm prints.

 WHAT WE COLLECT